SiLVR: A Simple Language-based Video Reasoning Framework: Experiments

+\textbf{Context Reduction Method Ablation.} In addition to Adaptive Context Reduction, we introduce an alternative strategy for reducing the input context length of the LLM.
+Specifically, we modify the captioning prompt to constrain each caption to 40, 20, or 10 words.
+When the context limit is exceeded, we progressively reduce the per-segment caption length from 40 words to 20 words, and then to 10 words.
+The results are shown in Table~\ref{tab:word_limit}.
+From the results we can see that changing word limit yields similar results to changing the segment number.

+\textbf{Comparison between Uniform and Non-uniform Sampling.} We experiment with the non-uniform frame sampling strategy used in VideoTree~\cite{wang2024videotree} and compare it against uniform sampling in our framework.
+Specifically, VideoTree extracts CLIP features for each frame, performs k-means clustering into 32 groups, and selects the cluster centers as representative frames.
+We use these non-uniformly sampled frames in our framework and compared them to uniform sampling on VideoMME (Long, without subtitles).
+The results are shown in Table~\ref{tab:non-uniform}.
+From the table, we can observe that non-uniform sampling improves our method by \textbf{0.8\%}, demonstrating that our method can immediately benefit from more advanced, non-uniform sampling techniques.

+\textbf{Effects of LLM Context Length.} Prior work suggests that excessively long inputs to the LLM can harm reasoning quality~\cite{levy2024same, kahatapitiya2025language}.
+In our setting, increasing the number of sampled clips provides more fine-grained visual information but also proportionally increases the context length, potentially affecting LLM performance.
+To study this trade-off, we vary the clip length to control the number of sampled clips and thus, the corresponding number of generated captions, which directly determines the total input context length to the LLM.
+For each configuration, we measure the average context length and evaluate the overall accuracy on VideoMME.
+The results are shown in Table~\ref{tab:context_length}.
+From the table, we observe that increasing the context length consistently improves performance in our setting, suggesting that the benefits of providing more fine-grained visual information outweigh the potential drawbacks of longer input sequences.

 \textbf{Visual Captioning Model.} Next, we study the effect of different visual captioners.
-As shown in Table~\ref{tab:captioner_ablation}, Qwen-2.5-VL 72B achieves the highest overall accuracy, most likely due to the larger LLM (72B), which leads to higher-quality captions.
-We also observe that NVILA 7B and Qwen-2.5-VL 7B achieve similar performance, outperforming LLaVA-OV 7B by \textbf{2.9\%} and \textbf{3.7\%}, respectively.
+As shown in Table~\ref{tab:captioner_ablation}, NVILA 7B and Qwen-2.5-VL 7B achieve similar performance, outperforming LLaVA-OV 7B by \textbf{2.9\%} and \textbf{3.7\%}, respectively.
+We also observe that Qwen-2.5-VL 72B achieves the higher overall accuracy compared with Qwen-2.5-VL 7B, likely due to the larger LLM (72B), which leads to higher-quality captions.
 Since NVILA 7B is faster than Qwen-2.5-VL 7B and achieves similar performance, we use NVILA 7B for all experiments.
 We do not use Qwen-2.5-VL 72B due to the prohibitive computational cost.
+We also observe that SiLVR remains effective and achieves a strong result (71.0\%) even with a 3B parameter captioner (Qwen-3-VL 3B).
+Additionally, we explore the ensemble of two captioners (NVILA-7B + Qwen-2.5-VL-7B) by concatenating the generated captions from each model.
+As shown in the table, the ensemble captioner improves overall accuracy by \textbf{3.8\%} and \textbf{3.2\%} over NVILA-7B and Qwen-2.5-VL-7B individually, showing that our framework consistently benefits from stronger captioners.